 COVID-19 Guidelines for Parade Attendees

-While taking part in the 2020 Parade of Homes, safety measures to protect the general public are important.
+While taking part in the 2021 Parade of Homes, safety measures to protect the general public are important.
+The Parade of Homes pledges to follow all local, county, and state guidance throughout the event in an effort to keep our attendees, builders, and others protected.
 As an attendee of the event, we ask that you follow these guidelines:

 - Stay home if you are potentially sick.
 Attendees are responsible for not attending if they are, or may be, infected with the COVID-19 virus or have been around any infected person(s).
 It is suggested that those with compromised immune systems or other vulnerable populations not participate in-person.

 - Check status of home on website before visiting.
-While parade homes are typically open during the advertised dates and hours, this parade will allow for homes to be closed to the public subject to the discretion of the builder and their representatives, in order to maintain a reasonable level of safety for themselves, parade attendees, and the general public.
+While Parade homes are typically open during the advertised dates and hours, sometimes there are circumstances that prevent a home from being open to the public.
 To access up-to-the-minute information on the status of an individual home, please see each individual home listing.

 - Maintain social distance at all times.
 Maintain 6’ social distancing guidelines while waiting to enter the home, while talking to those working in the home, and while touring the home.
 This may mean you need to wait to enter a hallway or a room until others ahead of you have left the area.